 We connect our trainees with other community leaders and community allies so they can learn from one another.
 We also offer personal and group coaching sessions for our trainees to receive more support and resources for their community work and charitable organizations.

 Though we do not fund a trainee's program or fundraise for them, we offer support and training.
-Our curriculum and coaching sessions include fundraising help, and we also offer trainees resources such as recommendations to fiscal sponsors, grant announcements, and access to grant research tools (currently, access to these research tools is only offered to our cohort members).
+Our curriculum and coaching sessions include fundraising help, and we also offer trainees resources such as recommendations to fiscal sponsors, grant announcements, and access to grant research tools.

 Cultivate does not give financial funding to trainees or their programs.
 Though we help train you how to fundraise, we do not do the work for you.
 We do not help you find donors.